- Safety & Health Guidelines

 - Resocialization of Collegiate Sport: Action Plan Considerations - http://www.ncaa.org/sport-science-institute/resocialization-collegiate-sport-action-plan-considerations

 - Resocialization of Collegiate Sport: Developing Standards for Practice and Competition - https://www.ncaa.org/sport-science-institute/resocialization-collegiate-sport-developing-standards-practice-and-competition

-Fall 2020 BEGINS MONDAY, AUGUST 17th.
-Classes will be delivered in one of the following modalities:
+Spring 2021 BEGINS Monday, Jan.
+11th.
+Classes will be delivered in one of the following five modalities.

 - Traditional: 100 percent in-person, on campus classes at regularly scheduled days and times.
 This is how most classes were held before the pandemic.